Font Size: A A A

 ...to schedule a breast cancer screening in the next 12 months or remind a loved one to so.

 This pledge is more than a commitment to your health.
-It’s a simple and powerful statement to those around you that screening for breast cancer is a normal and regular part of life for women.
-Gentlemen, you can pledge too!
-Pledge to share this information with the women (and other men) in your life.
+It’s a simple and powerful statement to those around you that screening for breast cancer is a normal and regular part of life.
+Anyone can take the pledge and share this information with those in your life who have breasts.
 Your voice is a force for good in Nevada.

 After filling out the form, we'll remind you every year on your birthday.